garylirocks/quickrefs/azure-networking.markdown

       -o tsv
     )

-# disable private endpoint network policies for the subnet
+# disable `PrivateEndpointNetworkPolicies` for the subnet
+# Seems it's disabled by default when creating a subnet in the Portal
 az network vnet subnet update \
     --name default \
     --resource-group default-rg \